 Overall, the styles on Huge are modern.
 You can choose different color schemes to match your company logo and make sure that you’re appealing to the right audience.

-Each one of the themes on my list has something that makes it unique or stands out from other options.
+All of the themes on my list have something that makes them unique.
 So take the time to review each to see which theme fits the needs of your ecommerce site.
 No matter which theme you choose, I’m confident that it will improve the overall design, layout, and performance of your ecommerce website.